A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Adiabatic Indentation

 It is insightful to evaluate carefully the correlation between the adiabatic and isothermal hardness values (denoted, respectively, as $H_\text{adi}$ and $H_\text{iso}$).
 Fig.~\ref{fig-hard}(b) provides a contour plot of the hardness ratio $H_\text{adi}/H_\text{iso}$ over the entire range of indentation depth $\delta$ and initial temperature $T_0$ analyzed.
-The plot reveals that $H_\text{adi}/H_\text{iso}$ reaches its maximum at the smallest values of $\delta$ and $T_0$, while also exhibiting a higher rate of change within this region.
-Conversely, as $\delta$ and $T_0$ increase, $H_\text{adi}/H_\text{iso}$ approaches unity, and at the same time, its rate of change diminishes.
+The plot reveals that $H_\text{adi}/H_\text{iso}$ reaches its maximum at the smallest values of $\delta$ and $T_0$, while also exhibiting a steeper gradient within this region.
+Conversely, as $\delta$ and $T_0$ increase, $H_\text{adi}/H_\text{iso}$ approaches unity, and at the same time, its gradient diminishes.
 Concerning the influence of $T_0$, we note that the ratio between the total energy supplied to the system and the dissipated energy increases with increasing $T_0$ (as evident from the comparison between the area beneath the loading branch of the material response and the corresponding hysteresis loop area in Fig.~\ref{fig-ambient}(a,b)).
-As a result, the type of the response within the transformation regime, hardening-type or flat, makes relatively smaller contribution to the indentation response for higher $T_0$, and this leads to a closer alignment between the adiabatic and isothermal loads.
+As a result, at higher $T_0$, the type of the response within the transformation regime, hardening-type or flat, makes relatively smaller contribution to the indentation response, and this leads to a closer alignment between the adiabatic and isothermal loads.
 Concerning the influence of $\delta$, we note that a larger volume of material undergoes complete transformation at higher $\delta$ and the corresponding material response enters the stiff elastic branch of martensite, within which the adiabatic and isothermal cases behave the same.